A science-art-community project bringing Bolton Fell Moss to Life

 - 2019 – Bolton Fell Moss was declared a National Nature Reserve

-The Moss of Many Layers project will combine information about restoration work and ongoing research from earth scientists and ecologists with reflections from local people.
-It will use photography, film, poetry and participatory art, and a new map of the area will be created.
-It will also provide opportunities for people to reacquaint themselves with the site and explore it ahead of its formal opening to the public.
+The Moss of Many Layers project involves a multi-disciplinary team and a lot of knowledge sharing as we research independently and together.
+The project outputs combine information about restoration work and ongoing research from earth scientists and ecologists with reflections and artwork from local people.
+We’ll use photography, film, poetry and participatory art, and a new map of the area will be created.
+Our aim is to provide opportunities for people to reacquaint themselves with the site and explore it ahead of its formal opening to the public in 2023.

-During 2022 Moss of Many Layers will provide opportunities for citizen science and arts-based engagement to increase understanding of climate change and the role of peatlands, and to restore a sense of involvement and pride in Bolton Fell Moss, which in the past was a significant source of employment in the area.
+During 2022, Moss of Many Layers has provided opportunities for citizen science and arts-based engagement to increase understanding of climate change and the role of peatlands, and to restore a sense of involvement and pride in Bolton Fell Moss, which in the past was a significant source of employment in the area.

-Artwork will include participation and co-creation, and there will be events including guided walks, artist presentations, film showings, installations and an exhibition.
-The art projects will run alongside restoration work, scientific research, and preparations to make the site safe for public access, with a new boardwalk.
-There will also be a viewing shelter, and a research base – there is much to learn here, and ongoing research builds on decades of study.
+The art projects include portrait photography, creation of cyanotypes and prints, a new film, poetry and a new illustrative map.
+The artwork has run alongside restoration work, scientific research, and preparations to make the site safe for public access, with a new boardwalk.
+The site will be opening to the public in 2023, and there will be a new viewing shelter, as well as a research base – there is much to learn here, and ongoing research builds on decades of study.

 During 2022 there has been a series of events including creative workshops with nearby schools – you can catch up with some of the reflections from these on the Blog.
 The pupils have been creating their own artworks in response to what they’ve learnt, and these will be shared at the open event (below).